holmess2013/holmess2013.github.io/_posts/2025-06-15-cta-plastic-simulation.md

 # Goals
-- Successfully build and parameterize a system of 20 x CTA polymers with DP = 100 and DS = 3.0.
-- Equilibrate the system at 600 K to allow chain entanglement, and then cool down to 300 K to achieve a "realistic" starting configuration of an amorphous CTA plastic.
+- Prepare a 3D Model of an Amorphous CTA Thermoplastic.
-- Predict glass transition temperature and Young's modulus.
+- Predict glass transition temperature and Young's modulus by MD Simulation.

-## Part 1: Building and Parameterizing the Initial System
+## Part 1: Preparing the Plastic

+To prepare a physically reasonable structure for an amorphous CTA plastic, the general protocol is as follows:
+1) Obtain a 3D model of the polymer.
+2) Pack multiple copies of this polymer into a cube using PACKMOL.
+3) High temperature annealing to allow chains to entangle.

+In deciding on a polymer for my 3D model that is consistent with a real CTA plastic, there are three major criteria to consider: the degree of substitution (DS), the degree of polymerization (DP), and the number of polymers to pack into the cube.

-The first objective in this project is to obtain a 3D model of CTA that is physically realistic and consistent with the DS of real CTA plastics.
-The DS refers to the average number of hydroxyl groups per glucose unit that have been replaced with acetate groups, with a maximum of 3.0.
+DS refers to the average number of hydroxyl groups per glucose unit that have been replaced with acetate groups, with a maximum of 3.0.
 In practice, polymer chemists rarely achieve a perfect DS of exactly 3.0.
 Even when aiming for full substitution, the final product typically falls somewhere in the range of 2.7 to just under 3.0, depending on reaction conditions and steric accessibility of the hydroxyls.
 These small differences in DS can affect the the thermoplastic properties of CTA, which is why it is important to try and match the real DS.
 For this initial model, I am going to use a simplified approach: a fully substituted CTA with DS = 3.0, meaning that every glucose monomer is acetyated at the 2-, 3-, and 6- positions.
 While not perfectly reflective of a real-world CTA sample, this version is chemically well-defined, and likely close enough in chemical structure to exhibit similar bulk behavior—especially in the amorphous phase.
 If needed, I can revisit partial substitution in future models using a randomized or pattern-based DS distribution.
+DP is the length of the polymer chain.
+In MD, because of the high computational cost, I want to use the minimal chain length possible to simulate what I'm after, and it most CTA plastics DP ranges from 100-350.
+Thus, I will use the minimum of DP=100 for this project.
+Choosing the number of polymers is based on studies in the literature, again selecting the minimum number that will achieve sufficient entanglement for plastic-like behavior.
+In this project, I will use 20.

-### Obtaining a 3D Model of a Single CTA 100-mer (DS = 3.0)
+### Obtaining a 3D Model of a Single CTA 100-mer

 In this project, I will use the Glycam Molecular Modeling Library (GMML) to construct a 3D model of CTA, which is a C++ software package written by Oliver Grant, a research scientist in the Woods Lab.
 I've included Oliver's GitHub URL here if you are interested in checking out his coding projects (https://github.com/gitoliver).
 A new version of GMML has recently been released to the public, called GMML2.
 GMML2 is an incredibly valuable piece of software, as it was prepared with the strict formatting requirements of LEaP in mind - the notoriously finnicky program in AMBER that attempts to match force field parameters to a 3D model.
 In short, GMML2 is an ideal choice here for model generation as it rapidly generates physically realistic molecular models of glycomaterials in PDB format with all the necessary information for LEaP to correctly parameterize it, in particular, GLYCAM atom and residue names, TER cards to separate each residue, and bonding information.
 GMML2 can be installed as a standalone package and used on the command line, and information about installation and usage is included here (https://github.com/GLYCAM-Web/gmml2).